 With quality transportation software, data regarding route efficiency, fuel consumption, and other information along the same vein can be automatically collected and stored, allowing you to analyze it and predict future needs — rather than taking guesses at such things as fleet size needed or the number of staff/drivers required.
 The right technology can streamline your operations by minimizing trucks, miles, and staff needed to complete jobs, greatly increasing your margins and setting you up for growth.

 Aversion to New Technology

-The biggest objection to adopting new technology -- especially for smaller companies -- is the belief that it is too expensive and not worth the investment.
+The biggest objection to adopting new technology — especially for smaller companies — is the belief that it is too expensive and not worth the investment.
 However, compared to other operating costs, such as diesel and permits, technology is a relatively small expense that can have a huge return on investment.
-The right technology can prevent drivers from travelling unneeded miles and wasting diesel -- the highest expense of transportation services.
-Technology is advancing too rapidly to sit idly by -- you either adopt it or get left behind.
+The right technology can prevent drivers from traveling unneeded miles and wasting diesel — the highest expense of transportation services.
+Technology is advancing too rapidly to sit idly by — you either adopt it or get left behind.

 New regulations are constantly being introduced to the trucking industry and while they are designed to increase safety, they can be costly to implement.
 One of the biggest regulations to hit the industry in recent history is the ELD mandate.
 All truck drivers, including owner-operators and company drivers, are required to use electronic logging devices that meet Federal Motor Carrier Safety Administration (FMCSA) standards.
 This mandate was put into place to replace the paper logbooks some drivers use to record their compliance with Hours of Service (HOS) requirements.
 The FMCSA states that ELD will annually prevent 1,844 collisions, 562 injuries, and 26 deaths.